-- Spread mid-ships sections with plank seats or stick spreader, and serve!
+- Spread ends and mid-ships sections with plank seats or stick spreaders, and serve!

 My guess is that the interlocked notches along the chines that Matt Layden proposes aren't strictly necessary, unless subjected to very heavy use.
 But they are a brilliant solution, cheap and easy, and hedge one's bets.

 Of course details would want to be kept to a minimum, in the spirit of a wafer.
 Rubrails, seats, oarlocks, etc... they all want to stow easily and flat, or they work against the grain.

 One simplifying variation is to use more rocker and eliminate the end transoms (Side sheer will meet the corners of the Bottom).
 This might be useful for warm water paddling or as a backup against loss of a more capable tender.